 - It can’t take the Disengage action until the start of your next turn.

 - It can’t take reactions until the start of your next turn.

 With a flick of your wrist, you can hide and draw small weapons with ease.
 Starting at 9th level, you have advantage on Dexterity (Sleight of Hand) checks made to hide light weapons on your person.
 When you take the Attack action, you can draw a weapon that you have hidden as part of the attack.
 If you attack a surprised creature this way, you have advantage on the attack roll.

 You movements are as unpredictable as they are fast.
-Beginning at 13th level, you may attempt to feint against a creature within 5 feet of you.
-As a bonus action on your turn.
-Make a Charisma (Deception) check contested by the target’s Wisdom (Insight) check.
+Beginning at 13th level, you can attempt to feint against a creature within 5 feet of you.
+As a bonus action, you can make a Charisma (Deception) check contested by the target’s Wisdom (Insight) check.
 If you succeed, you have advantage on the next melee attack roll you make against that creature before the end of your next turn.

 Starting at 17th level, you turn the moment an enemy fails to hit you into their last.
 When a creature misses you with a melee attack, you can use a reaction to make a melee attack against that creature.